destaMo/Scrum-Notes/frontend_developer/04_independent_II.md

 - How you can check your app fps?
 - Make (and show me) a website that will reach 90+ score in **PageInsights** test.
+- How you can identify memory leak in your application?

 ---